Cielquan/RUlaub/ROADMAP.md

 # Roadmap

-- Add btn to scroll to today if current year

 - Add tauri command for DB creation add default `vacation_types` ask to add entries for `pub holidays` (or checkbox ?)